 When anchored overhead, SRL's will limit the arrest distance to 2 ft.
 (61cm) or less.
 To avoid increased fall distances, anchor the SRL directly above the work level.
 Avoid working where your SRL may cross or tangle with that of another worker.
 Avoid working where an object may fall and strike the SRL, resulting in loss of balance or damage to the SRL.
 Do not allow the SRL to pass under arms or between legs.
 Never clamp, knot, or prevent the SRL from retracting or being taut.
 Avoid slack line.
 Do not lengthen SRL by connecting a lanyard or similar component.
-Do not allow free fall to exceed 6 ft.
-(182 cm) for users up to 310 lbs.
-(140 kg), including clothing, tools and equipment, and 5 ft.
-(152 cm) for users up to 400 lbs.
-(180 kg), including clothing, tools and equipment.
+Do not allow free fall to exceed 2 ft.
+(182 cm).